nufail-01/Loruki-Cloud-Hosting/README.md

 ## ✨ Highlights

 - 📱 Responsive across all device sizes (mobile/tablet/desktop)
-- 🎨 Clean and modern design
+- 🎨 Clean and modern design with smooth animations
 - ⚡ No JavaScript or frameworks used
 - 💡 Practical frontend experience